picodata/tarantool-module/README.md

 ...
 ```

-This proves that the `write()` function succeeded.
+The above proves that the `write()` function has succeeded.

-Conclusion: Rust "stored procedures" have full access to the database.
+As you can see, Rust "stored procedures" have full access to a database.

 #### Cleaning up